What is Caffe Americano & Where Did it Come From?

 What is an Americano Coffee?

-There are other espresso-based beverages that have been produced considering that the Caffe Americano, which are likewise labels for espresso blended with warm water, namely the long black, which is a more modern-day take on Americano in which the espresso is added to hot water, for a more extreme taste.
+There are other espresso-based beverages that have been produced considering that the Caffe Americano, which are likewise labels for espresso coffee blended with warm water, namely the long black, which is a more modern-day take on Americano in which the espresso is added to hot water, for a more extreme taste.

-Naturally then, if a coffee shop puts long black on the menu along with Americano, in order to differentiate the Long black from the Americano, they would typically make the Americano espresso first and water 2nd, and sometimes there are other distinctions such as the number of shots used and/or the volume of the drink.
+Naturally then, if a coffee shop puts long black on the menu along with Americano, in order to differentiate the Long black from the Americano, they would typically make the Americano espresso first and water 2nd, and sometimes there are other distinctions such as the number of shots used and/or the volume of the beverage.

 How to make Americano in your home